3 Ways To Talk To Children About COVID-19 and Big Life Events

 - Remember that you’re mirroring behaviors and language for your children during the pandemic.

 Bob Nickles is a Licensed Clinical Social Worker (LCSW) and actor.
 He was born in South Carolina and has been moving around ever since.
 Bob lives on the Northside of Richmond and hails most recently from St. Louis.
-ChildSavers welcomed Bob to the Mental Health team in 2015 and recently, he became the Program Supervisor for ChildSavers and Greater Richmond SCAN’s Richmond Public Schools Resiliency Partnership.
+ChildSavers welcomed Bob to the Mental Health team in 2015 and recently, he became the Program Manager for ChildSavers School-Based Services and Richmond Public Schools Resiliency Partnership.
 Bob will lead the delivery of clinical services within Richmond’s East End schools and supervise the mental health team.